 Malcolm.
 I would the friends we miss were safe arrived.

-Siward.
+Seyward.
 Some must go off -- and yet, by these I see, So great a day as this is cheaply bought.

 Malcolm.
 Macduff is missing, and your noble son.

-Ross.
-Your son, my lord, hath paid a soldier's debt.

-He only lived but till he was a man --

-The which no sooner had his prowess confirmed,

-In the unshrinking station where he fought,

-But like a man he died.
+90 Ross.
+Your son, my lord, has paid a soldier's debt.
+He only lived but till he was a man -- The which no sooner had his prowess confirmed, In the unshrinking station where he fought, But like a man he died.
+95

-Siward.
+Seyward.
 Then he is dead?

 Ross.
+Ay, and brought off the field.
 Your cause of sorrow

 Must not be measured by his worth, for then

 It hath no end.

-Siward.
+Seyward.
 Had he his hurts before?

-Ross.
+100 Ross.
 Ay, on the front.

-Siward.
+Seyward.
 Why then, God's soldier be he.

 Had I as many sons as I have hairs,

 I would not wish them to a fairer death --

 And so his knell is knolled.
+105